redox-os/website/content/faq.en.md

 - **No need for C/C++ exploit mitigations**

-The microkernel design written in Rust protects against memory defects that one might see in C/C++ programs.
+The microkernel design written in Rust protects against memory defects that one might see in software written in C/C++.

 By isolating the system components from the kernel, the [attack surface](https://en.wikipedia.org/wiki/Attack_surface) is very limited.